 This page will be updated as the date for the AGM draws near

 As a non-profit Society of B.C. your club must hold an Annual General Meeting of its members every year.
-Because of COVID, we were unable to have an AGM for two consecutive years but are happy to welcome back our members to take part in voting resolutions and electing new leadership this year.

 Download the Agenda below (.pdf) If you require a paper copy of the agenda beforehand, please visit or call the office.

 Meeting Package & Financials

 Will be provided in print at the meeting.
 Meeting packages will be available at the meeting and henceforce posted here after the meeting out of concern for keeping costs down and for environmental reasons.

 We will be presenting the financials and reports for the previous year at the AGM.